FoalTS/foal/docs/README.md

 ![Commit activity](https://img.shields.io/github/commit-activity/y/FoalTS/foal.svg)
 ![Last commit](https://img.shields.io/github/last-commit/FoalTS/foal.svg)

-## Description

-FoalTS is a [Node.js](https://nodejs.org) framework for creating server-side Web applications.
-Its development tools, core components and TypeScript support allow you to create almost any application, from prototypes to large-scale applications.

 ## Motivation

 In recent years Node.js has become one of the most popular servers on the web.
 And for good reason, it is fast, simple while being powerful and flexible.
 Creating a server with only a few lines of code has never been easier.